Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Introduction

-To summarize, this work makes the following contributions: \begin{itemize} \item We propose \textbf{\textit{CoBel-World}}, a novel framework that integrates a collaborative belief world into LLM agents, enabling efficient communication and consistent planning. \item We design a \textbf{\textit{symbolic belief language}} to represent the world knowledge in a structured and explicit form to guide collaboration.
-We further design a \textit{\textbf{Bayesian belief collaboration}} protocol in a Bayesian filter manner, demonstrating how to leverage LLM reasoning capabilities to predict possible beliefs and detect potential miscoordination in a zero-shot manner. \item We evaluate our method on challenging embodied collaboration benchmarks \citep{Zhang2023BuildingCE} under partial observation.
-Results show that CoBel-World reduces communication cost by averafe \textbf{\textit{22–60\%}} while improving task completion efficiency by average \textbf{\textit{4-28\%}} on TDW-MAT and C-WAH), outperforming state-of-the-art baseline methods and demonstrating the efficacy of belief-driven collaboration. \end{itemize}
+To summarize, this work makes the following contributions: \begin{itemize} \item We propose {{CoBel-World}}, a novel framework that integrates a collaborative belief world into LLM agents, enabling efficient communication and consistent planning. \item We design a {symbolic belief representation module} to represent the world knowledge in a structured and explicit form to guide collaboration.
+We further design a {{Bayesian belief collaboration}} protocol in a Bayesian filter manner, demonstrating how to leverage LLM reasoning capabilities to \duo{predict beliefs and detect miscoordination in a zero-shot manner.} \item We evaluate CoBel-World on challenging embodied collaboration \duo{benchmarks TDW-MAT and C-WAH with open-ended environments} \citep{Zhang2023BuildingCE}.
+Results show that CoBel-World reduces \duo{{the average}} communication cost by \textbf{\textit{64-79\%}} while improving \duo{{the average}} task completion efficiency by \textbf{\textit{4-28\%}} compared to state-of-the-art methods, demonstrating the efficacy of belief-driven collaboration. \end{itemize}